 We’ve all heard the horror story, time and time again: the band van, parked in a sketchy neighbourhood where the club’s located, gets broken into and looted of every last guitar, bass, amp, keyboard, mic, stand, and drum.
 Unfortunately, there seems to have been an increase in gear theft recently, but there are actions you can take to protect yourself and your band.
-To that end, David Hamilton, President and CEO of Front Row Insurance, has provided some tips and tricks below about guarding your instruments, and some information on how to insure them, so that you’re protected in any worst-case scenarios.
+To that end, David Hamilton, President and CEO of Front Row Insurance Brokers Inc., has provided some tips and tricks below about guarding your instruments, and some information on how to insure them, so that you’re protected in any worst-case scenarios.

 One of the best ways to prevent your instruments from being stolen is to remain as anonymous as possible – in terms of your band and your instruments.